What is it?

 Work Experience Preparation

 Students will have several assemblies about Work Experience to help with their preparation.
-Any questions can be directed to tutors, subject teachers, year team or Jason for support.
+Any questions can be directed to tutors, subject teachers, year team or Mr Davis for support.

 Work Experience Diary

 Students will receive their work experience diary prior to going out on work experience and are expected to complete it during the week.

 The diary is for students to keep a record of what they are doing each day, and employer/parents/guardians and staff can make comments in the diary.
 The diary needs to be returned to Mr Davis on the first morning back at school.

 Cheney staff will try to visit all students during their work experience placement.
 If for any reason a visit can't happen, a call with the employer will take place to find out how the student is getting on.